Statistical business register

 A statistical business register (SBR) plays a central part in a system of official economic statistics at a national statistics office.

-A company register has a different purpose: protection, accountability and control of legal entities.
+In comparison, a company register has different purposes: protection, accountability, and control of legal entities.

 Register contents

 Data sources

-Countries use whatever data sources they seem relevant.
-E.g. they often integrate a company register in one form or another.
+Countries use whatever data sources they seem relevant: e.g. they often integrate a company register in one form or another.

 Type of business units

-In EU a corresponding regulation define register contents:
+In EU a corresponding regulation defines register contents: